 Tip: Before importing the merge contacts from Gmail, you can move all contacts from your main Outlook folder to a backup folder to avoid creating more duplicates.

-If you are using Outlook 2013, you can quickly combine several contacts related to the same person using the Link Contacts option.
+If you are using Outlook 2013 or Outlook 2016, you can quickly combine several contacts related to the same person using the Link Contacts option.

 - Open your contacts list by clicking People at the bottom of the Navigation pane.